chaos-genius/chaos_genius/README.md

 3. Shut down all containers with `docker-compose down`

 4. Delete all data from volumes with `docker volumes prune`.
    Make sure you don't have data from other containers.
 If yes, then we need to do this manually.

+### From Image

+1. Run all containers with `docker-compose -f docker-compose.image.yml up` This will run all containers with airbyte and other dependencies.

+2. Shut down all containers with `docker-compose down`

+3. Delete all data from volumes with `docker volumes prune`.
+   Make sure you don't have data from other containers.
+If yes, then we need to do this manually.